blog comments powered by Disqus

 Environmental Protection Agency

-Definition of Waters of the U.S. Under the Clean Water Act — Proposed Rule Sent to OMB on 09/17/13
+Definition of Waters of the U.S. Under the Clean Water Act — Proposed Rule to be Published April 2014

 The EPA is aiming to expand the definition of U.S. waters that are “navigable” – in some cases, to even small depressions or farm ponds that do not impair the flow of rivers.
 Despite state jurisdiction, this rule could impose federal mandates for water quality levels in these local waters or land uses.
-What’s most troublesome is that the EPA sent the rule to OMB for review without doing required Regulatory Flexibility Act processes.
+What’s most troublesome is that the EPA will publish the proposed rule without doing required Regulatory Flexibility Act processes.
 EPA claims that the rule will have no significant impact on small businesses even though the rule will clearly restrict the ability of small businesses to expand or develop their land and decrease land value.

 Lead: Renovation, Repair, and Painting Rule for Public and Commercial Buildings — Proposed Rule Stage